Mary Untier of Knots

 1) Few priests actively evangelize men and men are very dissatisfied – The survey results show that only about 2 out of 10 priests are seen by men as committed to actively evangelize men.
 The large majority of priests does not personally evangelize and catechize men in a systematic way, rarely (or never) gather men together, fail to call, teach and lead men to evangelize other men or even speak to men in homilies.
 Men feel neglected by their priests and bishops with almost 9 out of 10 of the respondents voicing dissatisfaction with the men’s evangelization efforts of their bishops/dioceses.

 2) Men must be challenged to aspire to Catholic Manhood – In the post-modern culture, men are being emasculated, confused about what it means to be a man and what it means to be a Catholic; this is at the core of the Catholic “man-crisis.”
 Men want to know what a Catholic man is called to do and how to be better sons, husbands, fathers and friends.
 Men are hungry for priests to challenge them with the fullness of Catholic truth and to call them to the nobility and blessing of being committed Catholic men.
 Unfortunately, the survey suggests that many priests are more comfortable with soft urgings for mercy while neglecting to call and challenge men to the hard truths of the faith.
-Men are motivated by truth; when truth is not preached, men wander into sin and away from the Church.
+Men are motivated by truth; when truth is not preached, men wander from and lose trust in the Church.

 3) Men need to be taught the basics of the Catholic faith – The New Evangelization Project research demonstrates that large numbers of men do not understand the basics of the Catholic faith.
 Men who do not understand the Catholic faith are not motivated to practice the faith and are unable to pass the faith along to their children.
 Unfortunately, the survey suggests that the majority of priests are failing to catechize men; priests are not specifically helping men to draw closer to Jesus Christ, Mary and Joseph, to better understand the meaning and power of the Mass, to be challenged about Sin and the need for Reconciliation, to learn to pray and to provide basic apologetics so men can understand how to defend the Catholic faith.
 The survey also suggests that priests who are personally willing to engage men, teaching them the basics of the faith, can have strong impact.